 Education Advisory Board and Leadership Advisory Board Awards

 The Association of University Anesthesiologists (AUA) is delighted to launch four new awards managed by the Education Advisory Board and the Leadership Advisory Board.
 Any member of the AUA can submit the name of individuals for consideration for these awards.
 Members are also encouraged to self-nominate.
+Applications are now closed.

 General guidelines include:

 - Current members of the AUA council shall not be eligible for selection.

 - Eligible nominees are members of the AUA and are in good standing.

 - Initial nominations are reviewed by the corresponding advisory board.
 Recommendations are then submitted to the AUA council and AUA president.
 Final selection is made by the AUA council.